 Net Price by Income Group for UNOMAHA

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UNOMAHA, see our tuition and fees and room and board pages.

 Student Loan Debt

-The student loan default rate at UNOMAHA is 6.2%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at UNOMAHA is 5.8%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do UNOMAHA Graduates Make?students who graduate with a bachelor's degree from UNOMAHA make about $44,200 a year during their first few years of employment after graduation.
 This is good news for future UNOMAHA graduates since it is 11% more than the average college graduate's salary of $39,802 per year.

 Location of University of Nebraska at Omaha

 University of Nebraska at Omaha Majorsstudents from 64 majors graduated from University of Nebraska at Omaha.
 Of these students, 2,428 received undergraduate degrees and 825 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Teacher Education Grade Specific||162||$37,079|